CharJon/GeCO/README.md

 This python package offers functionality to easily create instances for combinatorial optimization problems.
-By making use of well known open source libraries as networkx for graphs and PySCIPOpt for mathematical programming, the created problems can be saved to disk in a variety of different file formats.
+By making use of well known open source libraries as networkx for graphs and PySCIPOpt for mathematical programming, the created instances can be used directly or saved to disk in a variety of different file formats.

 ## Installation